 Using duplicate stitch is an easy and fun way to add color to a knitting project after the fact.
 You can use as much or as little duplicate stitching as you want on a project, but be mindful that the stitching makes the work bulkier and a little stiffer than it would be without that extra layer of stitches.

-Duplicate stitch is also a great way to add more personality to projects, as with the animal hat patterns below.
+Duplicate stitch is also a great way to add more personality to projects, as with the animal hat patterns.

-This technique is also known as mosaic knitting, which is actually a specific technique that was popularized by Barbara G. Walker and involves designs that can be worked on any number of stitches and are charted, with the wrong side row worked in the same manner as the right side.
+This technique is also known as mosaic knitting, which is actually a specific technique that was popularized by Barbara G. Walker.
+It involves designs that can be worked on any number of stitches and are charted, with the wrong side row worked in the same manner as the right side.

 Fair Isle or Stranded Knitting